 Details: Camden: Unit 93-94 Camden Stables, London NW1 8AH | Paddington: Sheldon Square, London W2 6DL | Book a table

 All restaurants need to take a leaf out of Dishoom’s book.
 They’re on it with dietary requirements.
 Gluten-free, nut-free, animal-free.
-And all-anxiety free.
-In fact, forget the days of foraging for a V in small print, instead they have an entirely separate menu detailing exactly what works for you.
+And therefore, anxiety-free.
+In fact, forget the days of foraging for a V in small print, instead they have an entirely dedicated vegetarian menu detailing exactly what works for you.
 Like their vegetable samosa (pea, potato, cinnamon, and cloves); Chloe-Chawal (spiced chickpea curry with basmati rice); and Crunchy Pomelo Salad (kale, pink pomelo, pistachios, mint, coriander, and date and tamarind chutney), all of which can be found all over London at every one of their now six sites.

 Details: Various locations | Book a table